 5 Mistakes Parents Make When Choosing A Private School

 Choosing the right private school for your child is a lengthy process.
-I want you to achieve the success which you deserve without making these common mistakes other parents have made.
+I want you to achieve the success that you deserve without making these common mistakes other parents have made.

-1. Choosing a school which is not a good fit
+1. Choosing a school that is not a good fit

-Before you start looking seriously at schools, discuss your specific needs and requirements openly and honestly in a family conversation.
+Before looking seriously at schools, discuss your specific needs and requirements openly and honestly in a family conversation.
 Include your child in the discussion.
 Then, when you start gathering information about schools, you will have a list of features to look for.
-What you are really doing is answering a simple question which has to be front and center at all times: "Is this school the best fit for my child?"
+What you are doing is answering a simple question that has to be front and center at all times: "Is this school the best fit for my child?"

 2. Not meeting deadlines

 Most schools have admissions deadlines.
-The idea is to receive all the admissions applications by a certain date.
-Then the admissions staff reviews all the application and makes their decision about who to admit.
-They also decide who to reject and who to put on a waiting list.
-If you are applying to a school with a fixed deadline, always err on the side of caution.
-Even with online applications, aim to submit all the information which the school requires at least 10 days before the published deadline.
-As Dr. Blythe Grossberg wisely points out: "Ideally, the school selection process starts in the summer or fall the year before your child will actually attend the school.
+The idea is to receive all the admissions applications by a specific date.
+Then, the admissions staff reviews all the applications and decides who to admit.
+They also decide who to reject and put on a waiting list.
+If you are applying to a school with a fixed deadline, always err on caution.
+Even with online applications, aim to submit all the information the school requires at least 10 days before the published deadline.
+Dr. Blythe Grossberg wisely points out: "Ideally, the school selection process starts in the summer or fall the year before your child will actually attend the school.
 By the end of the summer, you should've identified the schools you are interested in applying to, and you can start to arrange tours. "

 3. Not visiting the school

 You wouldn't buy a house sight unseen, would you?
 It's the same with the substantial financial outlay you are making for your child's education.
 Unless you live in another country, you must visit the schools on your short list of schools in which you are interested.
 Why?
-Because you will be able to tell in a nano-second if the school you are visiting is a good fit for your child.
-Remember that you have done your research carefully, so you understand what the school teaches and how it teaches.
-Seeing the campus, observing a class, as well as meeting teachers and staff, will cement the deal.
+Because you can tell in a nano-second if the school you are visiting is a good fit for your child.
+Remember that you have researched carefully to understand what the school teaches and how it teaches.
+Seeing the campus, observing a class, and meeting teachers and staff will cement the deal.
 If you have questions, you can ask them during your visit.
 Our Kids has a list of twelve questions to ask schools.
 Incorporate these into your due diligence process for each school you visit.

 4. Not asking for financial aid